Arindam75/mlflow/README.md

 # mlflow
 ### Recipes for mlflow

 mlflow is not supported for Windows as of now , as per mlflow documentation.
-An alternative is use [Dagshub](https://dagshub.com/) that provides free mlflow servers.
-This repo tests the various functionalities of the dagshub API for basic mlflow building blocks.
+However an alternative is to use mnlflow with gitbash as suggested by this [article](https://medium.com/@shayan.nejadshamsi/how-to-install-and-set-up-mlflow-mlops-experiment-tracking-tool-d490f9427c58).
+This repo tests the various functionalities of the mlflow basic mlflow building blocks.